 The land the Koreshans settled is now Koreshan State Historic Site, which includes eleven historic structures that date from 1882 to 1920.

-Today, visitors can fish, picnic, boat, and hike in a 200-acre state park where Teed´s visionaries once lived and created their own utopia.
+Today, visitors can camp, fish, picnic, boat, and hike in a 200-acre state park where Teed´s visionaries once lived and created their own utopia.
 A boat ramp and canoe/kayak rentals are available.
 Visitors can take self-guided tours of the settlement or a ranger-guided tour.
 For overnight stays, the park has a full-facility campground.

 Koreshan State Historic Site Amenities